Gravity Payments

 Instead, you should stick to good invoicing practices, like:

-This can take some time to master, but it’ll make a big difference when saving up.
+This can take some time to master, but it will make a big difference when saving up and will improve your cash flow.

 If you use business credit cards for operating expenses, consider transferring their balances to a card with an introductory 0% APR period.
 Why is this beneficial?

-Say you have $2000 in credit card debt with a 17% APR.
-Well, that means you’ll have to pay much more than $2000 if you just make minimum monthly payments.
+Say you have $2,000 in credit card debt with a 17% APR.
+That means you’ll have to pay much more than $2,000 if you just make minimum monthly payments.
 But if you transfer the money to a 0% APR card, you can only pay down the principal (provided you complete paying it off before the introductory period expires), saving you money on the interest.

 One simple way to generate extra cash for your business is using a cash back credit card.
 These credit cards pay you back a percentage of the money you spend on business-related expenses, such as office supplies, gas, business trip accommodation, vendor services, etc.